altanpazarli/rss_annotation_tool_test/README.md

 - Login
 - Click New Feed
 - Add http://feeds.feedburner.com/TechCrunch/
 Expected: No User Creation - Warning
-Result: No User Creation - Warning
+Result: :white_check_mark:

 2. a user should be able to get updates
 - go to feeds
 - click TechCrunch
 - click check for updates
 Expected: Get updates
-Result: Get updates
+Result: :white_check_mark:

 3. a user should be able to add comment in markdown format
 - go to favorite feed
 - click first feed
 - add comment in markdown format
-Expected: user sees comments in correct format
+Expected: User sees comments in correct format
-Results: user sees comments in correct format
+Results: :white_check_mark:

 4. a user should be able to see below data
 * Added by